RC2014Z80/RC2014/BASIC-Programs/hexload/README.md

 Whilst there are many additional options which can add information about the process, the above provides the intel hex or `ihx` information that can be uploaded to the RC2014 and run.

 The `+rc2014` advises that the machine is the RC2014, and the `-subtype=basic` advises that the program should be compiled with `0x9000` as its origin, and that it should use the serial drivers included in the standard MS Basic ROM.
 The `-clib=sdcc_iy` sets sdcc as the compiler, reserving register pair `iy` for the library usage.
+There are many options available for the compile process, but initially the above incantation provides a good result.

 The [Z88DK examples](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/EXAMPLES) include some classic games including StarTrek, Sudoku, Eliza, and Chess, all written in C, that can be compiled and run on the RC2014.

 The [Z88DK source code](https://github.com/z88dk/z88dk) has a (actually two) full standard C libraries, and two alternative compilers (sccz80 and patched sdcc) to chose from.
 It supports over 50 machine types (including the RC2014), and is very actively maintained.
-But initially, the above incantation provides a good result.

 Full instructions to use the Z88DK are available from the [Wiki](https://www.z88dk.org/wiki/doku.php) and support is available on the [forum](https://www.z88dk.org/forum/forums.php).

 ## Normal usage

 Once a program has been uploaded it will be automatically started by the `hexload` program.
-It can be run as often as needed by typing `print usr(0)`in lowercase or upper case `PRINT USR(0)`.
+It can be run as often as needed by typing `print usr(0)`in lowercase or uppercase `PRINT USR(0)`.

 To upload a new program version type `run` or `RUN` and `hexload` will restart, and will wait for your new Intel Hex program to be uploaded from the serial port.

 When the RC2014 is warm restarted (select `W` when the RESET button is pressed), all memory contents are preserved.
 So this allows the user to restart the program without reloading any information.

-In this way, if your program crashes you can simply RESET, select `W` for warm boot, and then `RUN` the still residen `hexload` program to download a revised version of your program to the RC2014.
+In this way, if your program crashes you can simply RESET, select `W` for warm boot, and then `RUN` the still resident `hexload` program to download a revised version of your program to the RC2014.

 ## Advanced usage